DrafaKiller/ObserverPattern-dart/README.md

 ## Features

-- Subject and Observer, for base implementation
+- Subject and Observer, as base implementation
-- Callback, Stream and Stateful mixins, to extend the Subject and Observer classes
+- Callback, Stream, Sink and Stateful mixins, to extend the Subject and Observer classes
 - Alternative implementations, such as **Publisher** and **EventEmitter**
-- `@subject` and `@observe` annotations, to generate an observable interface for any class
+- Code generation using `@subject` and `@observe`, to automatically generate an observable interface for any class

 ## Getting Started